 - Focus on making sure your knees don’t wobble or turn in as you land.

-- If you’re a beginner,
+- If you’re a beginner, eliminate the jump, and do body-weight squats, or try lunges.

 Target Muscles: Quads, glutes, calves, shins (anterior tibialis)